40 Percent Of All Americans Who Lost Their Jobs In March Were Making Under $40,000

-As unemployment numbers rise in both the United States and around the world, Federal Reserve Chairman Jerome Powell shed some grim light on the numbers, stating that a survey conducted by the Fed found that around 40 percent of those who lost their jobs in March were in households making around $40,000 a year.
+As unemployment numbers rise in both the U.S. and around the world, Federal Reserve Chairman Jerome Powell shed some grim light on the numbers, stating that a survey conducted by the Fed found that around 40 percent of those who lost their jobs in March were in households making around $40,000 a year.

-Powell made the comments during an afternoon webinar on Wednesday for the Peterson Institute for International Economics in a talk discussing how the coronavirus pandemic had affected the economic health of the country.
+Powell made the comments during an afternoon webinar on Wednesday for the Peterson Institute for International Economics in a talk discussing how the coronavirus pandemic has affected the economic health of the country.

-In the lecture Powell warned that the “scope and speed” of the economic downturn was “unprecedented” and added that the recession was the worst the country has seen since the second World War.
+In the lecture, Powell warned that the “scope and speed” of the economic downturn was “unprecedented” and added that the recession was the worst the country has seen since the second world war.

 Worse still, Powell noted that recent data suggested that the pandemic was having a disproportionate effect on those who made less than the average American.

-According to data collected in 2018, the median household income in the United States is around $63,179 (via The Balance).
+According to data collected in 2018, the median household income in the U.S. is around $63,179, according to The Balance.

-The findings come already as the country has been rocked with discussion about wealth inequality, brought on by the progressive movement and growing popularity of politicians like Bernie Sanders.
+The findings come as the country has been rocked with discussion about wealth inequality, brought on by the progressive movement and growing popularity of politicians like Bernie Sanders.

 Powell suggested that the coronavirus will only make the disparity of wealth in the country worse.